-He’s an expert on these topics for many national and international institutions (HCEFLCD-Morocco, PNUE-MAP-RAC/SPA-Tunisia, Conservatoire du Littoral-France, etc.).
+He is an expert on these topics for many national and international institutions (HCEFLCD-Morocco, PNUE-MAP-RAC/SPA-Tunisia, Conservatoire du Littoral-France, etc.).
 He has been involved in several national and international funded projects as an expert (MedWet, MECO, MEDCORE, WADI, MedMPA, CAMP Morocco, PEGASO, etc.) or as a national coordinator (MedMPAnet, MedKeyHabitats, etc.).
-He has contributed to more than 30 peer-reviewed papers and 2 collective books.
+He has contributed to more than 70 peer-reviewed papers and four collective books.

 Dr Joseph Britto

 Dr Joseph Britto studied English Literature and Education at what is now St Mary’s University and obtained his doctorate in Education at the University of Sheffield in 2007.
 He has taught in the secondary and primary sectors in Gibraltar and was appointed Director of Education in 2012.
 From 2016 to 2018 he was seconded and temporarily promoted to the post of Senior Administrator in the Office of the Chief Secretary to support and assist in matters pertaining to the day-to-day running of the Civil Service, Agencies, Authorities and government-owned companies.
-Following his retirement in 2018, he was engaged by the Chief Secretary’s Office in an advisory capacity, chiefly on Special Projects relating to development and Service improvement.
-He also sits as a member of the Law Commission, currently tasked with reviewing Gibraltar’s criminal sentencing law, and is a member of the Drugs Advisory Council.
+Following his retirement from Government service in 2018, he was engaged by the Chief Secretary’s Office in an advisory capacity, chiefly on Special Projects relating to development and Service improvement (2018-2020).

-John was born and educated in Gibraltar.
-He obtained his undergraduate degree in Zoology from the University of Wales, and has a D.Phil. in Animal Ecology from the University of Oxford.
+Julia was born and educated in Gibraltar.
+She obtained her undergraduate degree in Zoology from the University of Wales, and has a D.Phil. in Animal Ecology from the University of Oxford.

-After completing his D.Phil., John spent until 1990 working at the Mexican National Univeristy, Mexico City, and as an environmental expert in the Gibraltar Government until 1993.
-Since then, he held various responsibility posts at the Durrell Wildlife Conservation Trust, Jersey, ending in December 2013.
+After completing her D.Phil., Julia spent until 1990 working at the Mexican National University, Mexico City, and as an environmental expert in the Gibraltar Government until 1993.
+She then held various positions of responsibility at the Durrell Wildlife Conservation Trust, Jersey until December 2013.

-Currently, John is Professor of Biodiversity and Human Development at Manchester Metropolitan University and Senior Associate at the Center for International Center for International Forestry Research in Bogor, Indonesia.
-He is also a Visiting Professor at the Universidad de Malaga, Spain.
+Julia is Professor of Biodiversity and Human Development at Manchester Metropolitan University and Senior Associate at the Center for International Forestry Research in Bogor, Indonesia.
+Julia is also a Visiting Professor at the Universidad de Malaga, Spain.

 Professor Clive Finlayson

 Clive is an evolutionary ecologist and his main areas of research are the biogeography of hominins, avian biogeography and evolutionary ecology.
-In 2001 Clive was made Adjunct Professor in the Department of Anthropology at the University of Toronto and in 2003 he was awarded MBE in H.M. the Queen’s New Year Honours.
+In 2001 Clive was made Adjunct Professor in the Department of Anthropology at the University of Toronto and in 2003 he was awarded MBE in HM the Queen’s New Year Honours.
 He was elected a Member at the Academia Europaea in 2010.
-Clive has worked as consultant for the UNESCO World Heritage Centre, Paris.
-Currently, he is Director, Chief Scientist and Curator at The Gibraltar National Museum.
+Clive has worked as a consultant for the UNESCO World Heritage Centre, Paris.

-Clive has published widely in peer-reviewed journals and has written a number of books, including Neanderthals and Modern Humans (Cambridge University Press), The Humans who went Extinct and the Improbable Primate (Oxford University Press) and Birds of the Strait of Gibraltar and Avian Survivors (Bloomsbury).
+Clive has published widely in peer-reviewed journals and has written a number of books, including Neanderthals and Modern Humans (Cambridge University Press), The Humans who went Extinct, the Improbable Primate (Oxford University Press) and Birds of the Strait of Gibraltar and Avian Survivors (Bloomsbury).

-Dr Malcolm MacLean has nearly 30 years’ experience in higher education in the UK, New Zealand and Australia, as well as working for as time as an historian supporting policy development in the New Zealand government.
-Most recently he has been Reader in School of Sport and Exercise at the University of Gloucestershire, acting as research degrees lead in several Schools.
-He has recently stepped down after 12 years as Chair of the University’s research ethics committee, and lead for research integrity.
+Dr Malcolm MacLean has nearly 30 years’ experience in higher education in the UK, New Zealand and Australia, as well as working for a time as an historian, supporting policy development in the New Zealand government.
+He is based in the Doctoral College at the University of Wales Trinity St David, working principally on doctoral supervisor training and development.
+He was previously Reader in School of Sport and Exercise at the University of Gloucestershire, acting as Research Degrees Lead in several Schools, and was for 12 years as Chair of the University’s Research Ethics Committee, and Lead for Research Integrity.
 He was previously the University’s Associate Dean Quality and Standards.